 |Playing with children||Weight lifting||In-line skating|

-- Eat only at the kitchen table.
-Don’t drive, watch television or talk on the phone while you eat.
-This helps you focus on how much you are eating, which can prevent overeating.
+- Eat at the kitchen table.
+Avoid eating in the car or while watching TV.
+This helps you focus on how much you eat, and can help prevent overeating.

 - Set goals you can achieve.
-For example, aim for eating more vegetables and fewer high-calorie foods.
+For example, aim to eat more vegetables and less high-calorie foods.

-- Eat only because you’re hungry, not because you’re bored, tired or stressed.
-Use alternatives to eating when you’re not hungry: take a walk, play a game, read a book or call a friend.
+- Eat only when you’re hungry.
+Do not eat because you are bored, tired, or stressed.
+Instead, create other habits.
+For example, take a walk, play a game, read a book, or call a friend.

-- Do your grocery shopping on a full stomach.
-This will help you make healthier food choices, rather than grabbing over-processed high-calorie foods, which can be hard to resist when your stomach is empty.
+- Shop for groceries on a full stomach.
+This will help you make healthier food choices.
+It is harder to resist impulse or poor choices when your stomach is empty.